How to Successfully Merge Two Cultures

 Organizational culture can be defined as the outcome of the company’s vision and mission: culture essentially drives a company.
 It can be seen in the values that guide employee behavior and management practices, working norms, and mindsets that determine how the work gets done in a company.

 People, processes, and systems form the backbone of a company.
-Since these are determined by the company’s vision, mission, and growth goals, it’s unlikely that two separate business entities will be in perfect harmony during a merger.
+Since these are determined by the company’s vision, mission, and growth goals, it’s unlikely that two separate business entities will be in perfect harmony during a merger, which is why creating a strategy on how to merge two cultures is critical.
 This is the prime issue that many business owners face: they do not focus on how to merge two company cultures following a merger or how to ease the transition phase for the employees.

 Identify Differences and Similarities Between the Two Companies